mayan-edms/Mayan-EDMS/docs/topics/settings.rst

 **DOCUMENTS_STORAGE_BACKEND**

-Default: ``FileBasedStorage`` class
+Default: ``storages.backends.filebasedstorage.FileBasedStorage``

-The storage backend that will be used to store every document.
+The full path to the storage backend class that will be used to store every document and document signatures.

 .. setting:: DOCUMENTS_PREVIEW_SIZE

 **DOCUMENTS_PREVIEW_SIZE**

 Default: ``640x480``

 Size of the document list and recent document list previews.